-Hot hot or cold foods are held at required temperatures for no more than 12 hours and are restricted to same_day services;
+Hothot or cold foods are held at required temperatures for no more than 12 hours and are restricted to same_day services;

-Foods foods are prepared from raw ingredients, using use only minimal assembly; and
+Foods are foods prepared from raw ingredients, using use only minimal assembly; and

-Foods foods that require complex preparation (whether canned, frozen or fresh prepared) are obtained from approved food_processing plants, high_risk food service establishments or retail food stores.
+Foods that require complex preparation (whether canned, frozen or fresh prepared) are obtained from approved food_processing plants, high_risk food service establishments or retail food stores.

-"Category III facility" means a food establishment that presents a low relative risk of causing food-borne foodborne illness, based upon few or no food handling operations typically implicated in food-borne foodborne illness outbreaks.
+"Category III facility" means a food establishment that presents a low relative risk of causing food-bornefoodborne illness, based upon few or no food handling operations typically implicated in food-bornefoodborne illness outbreaks.

 Category III facilities include those where the following operations occur:

-Only only pre-packaged foods are available or served in the facility, and any potentially hazardous foods available are commercially pre-packaged in an approved processing plant;
+Onlyonly pre-packaged foods are available or served in the facility, and any potentially hazardous foods available are commercially pre-packaged in an approved processing plant;

-Only only limited preparation of non-potentially hazardous foods and beverages, such as snack foods and carbonated beverages, occurs at the facility; or
+Onlyonly limited preparation of non-potentially hazardous foods and beverages, such as snack foods and carbonated beverages, occurs at the facility; or

-Only only beverages (alcoholic and non-alcoholic) are served at the facility.
+Onlyonly beverages (alcoholic and non-alcoholic) are served at the facility.

-"Certification Number" means a unique combination of letters and numbers assigned by a shellfish control authority to a molluscan shellfish dealer according to the provisions of the National Shellfish Sanitation Program.
+"Certification number" means a unique combination of letters and numbers assigned by a shellfish control authority to a molluscan shellfish dealer according to the provisions of the National Shellfish Sanitation Program.